hh-unwind.png

 Yorkshire Pudding

-The ‘trend’ today is to make these in muffin tins.
-I understand why a restaurant would do this but for me, I like the family fee; of a cake tin.
-In my case, I happen to use a round cake tin…no more middle slices.
-However, if my father were still alive, I would make this in a square pan so that he could enjoy his ‘middle piece’.
+These days, the trend is to make Yorkshire Pudding in muffin tins.
+While I understand why restaurants might do this for neat individual servings, for me, the magic of this dish is tied to the family-style feel of baking it in a cake tin.
+These days, I use a round cake tin, which means no more middle slices.
+But if my dad were still here, I’d absolutely return to the square pan so he could enjoy his favorite piece.

 Yorkshire Pudding Recipe